3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/Set_Up _Your_Mainsail.cfg.md

 **This is for parking the toolhead when you pause or cancel a print.**

 You should be sure to `[include mainsail.cfg]` as we will be using this!
-When inclding this file you pay very close attention to any sections defined within it!
+When including this file you pay very close attention to any sections defined within it!
 They must not be duplicated within your printer.cfg file, for instance the pause/resume section will casue problems if its defined twice in your system!!

 Create a new editable file in your /config directory...